Aqhari Abdullah

+Muhammad Aqhari bin Abdullah (born 9 July 1991) is a Singaporean former footballer who played primarily as a full-back.
+Primarily a full-back, he is also capable of playing as a winger or central-midfielder.

 Club career

-Aqhari began his football career with Balestier Khalsa in the S.League in 2010 before making moves to Hougang United in 2011 and Young Lions in 2012.
+Aqhari began his football career with Balestier Khalsa in the S.League in 2010 before moving to Hougang United in 2011 and Young Lions in 2012.

 In January 2013, he was named in the LionsXII squad for the 2013 Malaysia Super League.

 Lion City Sailors

-On 1 November 2021, it was announced by Lion City Sailors that Aqhari will not continue with the team next season.
+In 2016, he joined Lion City Sailors.
+On 1 November 2021, Lion City Sailors announced that Aqhari would not continue with the team in the following season.

 Tanjong Pagar United

 On 23 January 2022, Aqhari signed for Tanjong Pagar United for the 2022 season.

 International career

-Aqhari was first called up to the national senior team for the friendly against France U21 on 2 June 2014.
+Aqhari was first called up to the national senior team for the friendly match against France U21 on 2 June 2014.

 Personal life

 Aqhari's father is former Singapore international and ex-Balestier Khalsa head coach Abdullah Noor.

 He graduated from the Singapore Sports School in 2008.